National Museum Of Singapore: Inspiring Journey Through Time

 Wings Of A Rich Manoeuvre

-Soaring high above the bridge that links the National Museum’s 19th-century building with its modern glass wing, this incredible art installation cannot but impress.
+Soaring high above the bridge that links the museum’s 19th-century building with its modern glass wing, this incredible art installation cannot but impress.
 Eight kinetic chandeliers literally dance and sing, creating a breathtaking symphony of light.

 Suzann Victor created this modern art exhibition in Singapore, and its choreography of light will take your breath away.